victorvikram/raven-server/README.md

 # Raven editor
 The RAVEN editor has two parts: a flask server (raven-server) and a react front end (raven-app).
 The front end sends requests to the flask server specifying the criteria for generating the RAVEN problem.
 Then the server generates the problem.
-This guide will instruct you on how to install
+This guide will instruct you on how to install both.
 ## Installation
 1. Clone the RAVEN app from [here](https://github.com/victorvikram/raven-app): `git clone <url>`
 2. Clone the RAVEN server from [here](https://github.com/victorvikram/raven-server): `git clone <url>`